Eric Mahl

 Known for his contagious energy and passion, Mr. Mahl has solidified his place as one of the most exciting conductors of his generation.
 His performances captivate audiences, and through these unique musical experiences, he unleashes music’s immense power to bring positive change to the world.
 He is dedicated to bringing music to life for everyone, believing that it is a necessary part of a joyous and fulfilling existence.

-Currently, Mr. Mahl is the Music Director of the Northport Symphony Orchestra, Geneva Light Opera Company (NY), the Philharmonia Orchestra at Third Street, and Western Connecticut Youth Orchestra, as well as Associate Conductor with the Greenwich Village Orchestra and faculty/festival ensemble conductor at the Charles Ives Music Festival.
+Currently, Mr. Mahl is the Music Director of the Ridgefield Symphony Orchestra, Music Director of the Northport Symphony Orchestra, Geneva Light Opera Company, the Philharmonia Orchestra at Third Street, and Western Connecticut Youth Orchestra, as well as Associate Conductor with the Greenwich Village Orchestra and faculty/festival ensemble conductor at the Charles Ives Music Festival.
 He is the Founder and Music Director of Orchestra One, a NYC based 501c3, a community involvement and participation based organization.

 Maestro Mahl leads, collaborates and performs with ensembles and soloists comprised of world-class musicians from orchestras ranging from the New York Philharmonic, Metropolitan Opera Orchestra, Houston Symphony, Baltimore Symphony, and Orpheus Chamber Orchestra among others, as well as with Grammy Winning artists including Brandon Patrick George, Rannan Meyer, the Los Angeles Guitar Quartet and Judy Collins.
 Mr. Mahl has become known for his unique and innovative programs, which highlight the rich diversity of the world, which in turn actively interests audiences of people from all backgrounds into the fold of classical music.
 He is constantly searching for meaningful music that is under represented in the current cannon.
 Most recently Mr. Mahl’s orchestral arrangements of Nathaniel Dett’s Piano music was given its world premier with the Northport Symphony, and a fresh interpretation of Florence Price’s The Oak with the Greenwich Village Orchestra was met with thunderous applause.